occrp/tech.occrp.org/blog/_posts/2017-11-20-memorious.md

 <img src="/assets/images/2017-11/funes.png" class="img-right">

 As they research businessmen and politicians, our investigative reporters need access to documents and databases all over the world.
-To make such relevant information accessible with a single keystroke, we run a large set of web crawlers that combine data from governments, corporations and other media into a [search engine](https://data.occrp.org).
+To make relevant information accessible with a single keystroke, we run a large set of crawlers that combine data from governments, corporations and other media into a [search engine](https://data.occrp.org).

 These crawlers often break when pages are updated, and they need to deal